Ella-Hoeppner/easl/README.md

   * add typeclass combination aliases, e.g. Arithmetic as a combination of Add, Subtract, Negate, Multiply, Divide
     * Arithmetic should be built-in, but should also support user-defined aliases

+* write a bunch of tests
+  * the current shaders can be converted into tests, but there should also be test cases for invalid programs that ensure the right kinds of errors are returned

 * add source tracing and helpful error messages for all compilation errors

 ### extra features, once core language is solid
+* support arrays

 * support higher-order functions
   * any invocation of one of these functions will need to have that argument inlined
     * for now there can be a restriction that the values for these arguments must always be constant, support non-constant fn args via dynamic dispatch later

-* Support anonymous structs
+* support anonymous structs/structural
   * each anonymous struct compiles to a concrete struct with a name derived from its field and types

-* Support tuples
+* support tuples
   * compile to structs

 * support impl'ing typeclasses on types